Kashu7100/Qualia2.0/qualia2/data/README.md

 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.

 ### CIFAR100
-he CIFAR-100 dataset consists of 60000 32x32 colour images in 100 classes containing 600 images each.
+The CIFAR-100 dataset consists of 60000 32x32 colour images in 100 classes containing 600 images each.
 There are 500 training images and 100 testing images per class.
 The 100 classes in the CIFAR-100 are grouped into 20 superclasses.

 ### LFWcrop
 LFWcrop is a cropped version of the Labeled Faces in the Wild (LFW) dataset.
 LFWcrop was created due to concern about the misuse of the original LFW dataset, where face matching accuracy can be unrealistically boosted through the use of background parts of images (i.e. exploitation of possible correlations between faces and backgrounds).